marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 7.5.
 Wrong assumptions

-*I know what's good for my computer!*
+> "I know what's good for my computer!"

 Okay.
 The Micrio blooper reel.
 What did I do horribly wrong, and why did I do that?